- Originally barred from using the PPP program and the Employee Retention Credit (ERC) together, subsequent legislation removed that stipulation.

 What Makes the ERTC Different from the PPP Loan?

 The purpose of the PPP loans was to support American small businesses struggling with the COVID-19 pandemic.
 More money was allocated to this program than any other relief program in the CARES Act.
-Almost $800B was distributed to help companies continue to pay their employees during widespread government shutdowns, supply chain disruptions, and to aid in hiring back employees who were laid off.
+Almost $800B was distributed to help companies continue to pay their employees during widespread government shutdowns and supply chain disruptions, and to aid in hiring back employees who were laid off.
 Both self-employed people and business owners could use PPP loans to pay themselves or any other related individuals on the payroll.

 The ERTC program was created at the same time to help employers keep their employees on the payroll.
 It is a tax credit that offsets the FICA tax that employers pay for their employees, roughly 6.2%.
 This tax credit is for companies with W-2 paid employees who experienced hardships because of the pandemic.

-Passed in December 2020, the Relief Act made it possible for businesses to retroactively claim ERTC funds, even if a business previously received a PPP loan.
+Passed in December 2020, the Relief Act made it possible for businesses to retroactively claim ERTC funds, even if a business had previously received a PPP loan.
 The Act increased the potential pool of claimants.
 However, since the tax credit only applies to the employer’s portion of the FICA tax, self-employed persons or businesses without any payroll tax liability are unable to claim it.
 Owners of businesses and certain related family members also cannot have their wages included as a qualified wage expense.

 Common Mistakes Made by Companies Who Take the ERTC and PPP